Roblify/Easter-Bunny-Tracker-easterbunnytracker.org-Open-Source-Code/README.md

 ## 📄 License

-This project is licensed under the **GNU General Public License v3.0**.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for full terms.

-You are free to use, modify, and distribute this code, provided that any distributed modifications are also released under the GPL-3.0.
+You are free to use, modify, and distribute this code, provided that any distributed modifications are also released under the AGPL-3.0.
+If you run a modified version of this software over a network, you must also make the source code of your modified version available to its users.

 ---